Can Castor Oil go Bad? Today we briefly discuss castor oil’s shelf life and whether or not it can turn rancid. Find out

 - Do not expose to cold or hot temperatures.
 Store safely between 55-75 degrees F.

 - Store in a dry location.
 Moisture is not an oil friend and can make it stale quickly.

 - Keep castor oil away from direct sunlight or the presence of light.
 It can make the oil go stale or expire before time.

-In any case, if you put your castor oil to good use as I do, you won’t have to worry about expiration dates anyway!
+In any case, if you put your oil to good use as I do, you won’t have to worry about expiration dates anyway!

 Final Thoughts: Does Castor Oil Expire?

 There’s no big secret when it comes to castor oil’s shelf life.
 Just make sure to keep your oils safely and properly stored and you shouldn’t run into any problems.

 The longest I’ve kept castor oil is about 6 months while I was in Nepal.
 Now I make lots of recipes with it, so my supply goes quicker but my homemade solutions keep me looking healthy and happy! 🙂

 Thanks for reading and continue to send me your questions!